Wyatt Earp: Pimping arrests in Peoria

 Peoria had grown to a city of 22,000 in the 1870s and had earned a reputation as a wide-open city whose community leaders mostly ignored illegal alcohol use, gambling, prostitution, and other vices.
 But Peoria police raided a brothel on February 24, 1872, and arrested Wyatt and Morgan Earp, George Randall, and four women including Jane Haspel.
 The men were charged with "keeping and being found in a house of ill-fame," and later fined $20 and court costs.
 In Root's Peoria City Directory for 1872–73, published on March 1, 1872, Wyatt is a resident in the home of Jane Haspel at Washington Street near the corner of Hamilton.
 Wyatt was likely residing in the brothel when he was arrested.

 Both Earps were arrested for the same crime again on May 11.
 "Wyat[sic] Earp and his brother Morgan Earp were each fined $44.55 and as they had not the money and would not work, they languish in the cold and silent calaboose ..."
 After being freed, Wyatt and Morgan visited their sister Adelia in the family home in Lamar, Missouri.
 Wyatt returned to the Peoria area.

 On September 10, 1872, Wyatt was arrested aboard the Beardstown Gunboat, a 50-foot keelboat fitted with a ramshackle, eight-bedroom house and used as a floating brothel.
 The keelboat was owned by John T. Walton, the same man who three years earlier operated the brothel in Beardstown where Wyatt had his first gunfight.
 A prostitute named Sally Heckell was arrested with him, and she called herself his wife; she was likely the 16-year-old daughter of Jane Haspel.

 The Peoria Daily National Democrat reported:

 Some of the women are said to be good-looking, but all appear to be terribly depraved.
 John Walton, the skipper of the boat, and Wyatt Earp, the Peoria Bummer, were each fined $43.15.
 Sarah Earp, alias Sally Heckell, calls herself the wife of Wyatt Earp.

 By calling Wyatt the "Peoria Bummer," the newspaper categorized him with "contemptible loafers who impose on hard-working citizens", a "beggar" and "worse-than-tramps."
 Wyatt and Walton were fined $44, more than any others who were arrested.
-Wyatt soon left Peoria for Wichita, Kansas.

 During a conversation with Wyatt Earp years later, Stuart N. Lake took notes in which Earp claimed that he'd been hunting buffalo during the winter of 1871–1872.
 Earp told Lake that he "arrived in Wichita direct from my buffalo hunt in '74," but there's no evidence that he ever hunted buffalo.
 He may have made up the story to account for the time he was pimping in Illinois and Missouri.